kmuthukk/yugabyte-db/docs/building-document-store-on-rocksdb.md

 YQL implements the APIs supported by YugaByte DB and runs on DocDB, the datastore common across all YQL APIs.

 Irrespective of whether a database is distributed or monolithic, a well-designed per-node storage engine is the critical to reliability, efficiency and performance of the database.
-This is the precise reason why DocDB uses <strong>a highly customized version of RocksDB as its per-node storage engine.</strong> As described in <a href="enhancing-rocksdb-for-speed-and-scale.md">“Extending RocksDB for Speed &amp; Scale”</a>, this engine is fully optimized for high performance and large datasets.
-All changes made to RocksDB are distributed as part of YugaByte DB, an <a href="https://github.com/YugaByte/yugabyte-db">open source Apache 2.0 project</a>.
+This is the precise reason why DocDB uses <strong>a highly customized version of RocksDB as its per-node storage engine.
+</strong> As described in <a href="enhancing-rocksdb-for-speed-and-scale.md">“Extending RocksDB for
+Speed &amp; Scale”</a>, this engine is fully optimized for high performance and large datasets.
+All changes made to RocksDB are distributed as part of <a href="https://github.com/YugaByte/yugabyte-db">
+this open source Apache 2.0 project</a>.

 <h2 style="text-align: left;">Why RocksDB?</h2>

 We were data infrastructure engineers at Facebook during the years when RocksDB was under initial development.
 Watching RocksDB grow right in front of us into an ideal datastore for low latency and high throughput storage (such as flash SSDs) was exciting to say the least.

 When we started the YugaByte DB project in early 2016, RocksDB was already a mature project thanks to its wide adoption across Facebook and other web-scale companies including Yahoo and LinkedIn.
 This gave us the confidence to use it as a starting point for YugaByte DB.

 The other two other key factors in our decision to use RocksDB were its Log Structured Merge tree (LSM) design and our desire to implement YugaByte DB in C++.